apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 .. _target-fragment-size:

-The target fragment size can set with the :file:`records.config` value :ts:cv:`proxy.config.cache.target_fragment_size`.
+The target fragment size can set with the :file:`records.yaml` value :ts:cv:`proxy.config.cache.target_fragment_size`.

 This value should be chosen so that it is a multiple of a